ronniemh/ten-pin-bowling-challenge/README.md

 For this project you need to have Java 8+ maven installed [Maven](https://maven.apache.org/)

 ### Make sure to have JDK8 installed
-The latest binary can be found here: http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html
+The latest binary can be found [here](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)

-You can download a preview version here: https://jdk8.java.net/
+You can download a preview version [here](https://jdk8.java.net/)

 ### Run
 ```sh